Pet Caregiver Fatigue and Burnout - Exhaustion from End-Of-Life Care

 - Ask your vet if there is an equivalent, generic human medication that your pet can take.
 If so, ask him to send the prescription to your pharmacy where you can pick it up.
 Buying drugs from the human pharmacy can cost significantly less.

 - Go for 'reusable', rather than 'disposable'.
 Disposable items like incontinence pads are much more convenient, but you pay for that convenience.
 Buy a few reusable pads instead and wash them / swap them out as needed.
+These washable underpads are a good value and work amazingly well.

 - Buy the 'human version' of non-food items, if you can.
 Using the example above, an incontinence pad for people is often much cheaper (and come in a larger variety of sizes) than one specifically marketed to pet owners.